Secure Cooperative Regenerating Codes for Distributed Storage Systems: Introduction

 Distributed storage systems (DSS) are designed to store data over a distributed network of nodes.
-DSS have become increasingly important given the growing volumes of data being generated, analyzed and archived today.
+DSS have become increasingly important given the growing volumes of data being generated, analyzed, and archived.
 OceanStore \cite{Rhea:Pond03}, Google File System (GFS) \cite{Ghemawat:Google03}, and TotalRecall \cite{Bhagwan:Total04} are a few examples of storage systems employed today.
 Data to be stored is more than doubling every two years, and efficiency in storage and data recovery is particularly critical today.
 The coding schemes employed by DSS are designed to provide efficient storage while ensuring resilience against node failures in order to prevent the permanent loss of the data stored on the system.
 In a majority of existing literature, the analysis of DSS focuses primarily on isolated node failures.
 In our work, we study a more general scenario of DSS that can suffer from multiple simultaneous node failures.
-In addition to multiple node failures, DSS systems are also inherently susceptible to adversarial attacks, such as one from eavesdroppers aiming to gain access to the stored data.
-Therefore, a ``good'' DSS would meet desired security requirements while performing efficient repairs even in the case of multiple simultaneous node failures.
+In addition to multiple node failures, DSS systems are also inherently susceptible to adversarial attacks such as one from eavesdroppers aiming to gain access to the stored data.
+Therefore, it is desirable to have DSS that meet certain security requirements while performing efficient repairs even in the case of multiple simultaneous node failures.